James DeBarge

-James Curtis DeBarge (born August 21, 1963) is an American R&B/soul singer.
+James Curtis DeBarge (born August 22, 1963) is an American R&B/soul singer.
 He was one of the members of the singing family vocal group DeBarge who became famous with their mid-1980s songs "All This Love", "Love Me in a Special Way", "Rhythm of the Night", and "Who's Holding Donna Now".

 Early life and career

-He was the seventh child born to Robert DeBarge Sr. and Etterlene Abney DeBarge.
+James Curtis DeBarge was the seventh child born to Robert DeBarge Sr. and Etterlene Abney DeBarge.
 Like all of his siblings, he was born and raised on the East Side of Detroit, Michigan.
 The family later relocated to Grand Rapids, Michigan.
 As of 2000, DeBarge has worked with DJ Quik on such tracks as "Tha Divorce Song", as well as "Get Nekkid" by slain rapper Mausberg.
 Also, in 2004, DeBarge made a song with the "Haitian Sensation" Won-G for a remix called "Nothing's Wrong", using the instrumental for the Quik/DeBarge track "Tha Divorce Song".
 Debarge also made a small guest appearance in 2006 on the album 818 Antics, by rapper J-Ro, who is associated with the rap group Tha Liks.